 Place your microphone and desktop stand inside of the box.

-It’s essential to control the recording environment surrounding your microphone to achieve the best results.
+It’s essential to control the recording environment surrounding your microphone to achieve the best results in vocal recording.
 Seasoned engineers will tell you the environment you record in is as important as your gear.

 When recording in an untreated room, sound waves reflect off surfaces and bounce around the room.
 The room will also have natural reverberation.
 This creates a problem because the microphone will pick up the sound wave reflections, room reverb, and other noises.
 These problematic noises affect the quality of your vocal sound.